apache/allura/README.markdown

     (anvil)~/src/allura/Allura$ paster setup-app development.ini

 This shouldn't take too long, but it will start the taskd server doing tons of stuff in the background.
-It should complete in 5-6 minutes.
 Once this is done, you can start the application server:

     (anvil)~/src/allura/Allura$ nohup paster serve --reload development.ini > ~/logs/tg.log &